vijaykumar0690/es-kibana-aws/README.md

 # docker-eck-aws

-This Dockerfile can be used to build an EllasticSearch image with Kibana, that can be used to run  in AWS, with auto discovery by passing the appropriate ENV variables
+This Dockerfile can be used to build an EllasticSearch Cluster with Kibana, that can be used to run  in AWS, with auto discovery by passing the appropriate ENV variables

 `AWS_ACCESS_KEY_ID`  ---> Your AWS Access key